DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 - Term Code of Entry

 These should be added as Project Parameters.
-Sensible naming scheme should be employed and the most suiteable data type for the parameters is String
+Sensible naming scheme should be employed and the most suiteable data type for the parameters is String (otherwise if an integer type is used

 ## Add Expressions to the Data Flow